syncfusion-content/uwp-docs/uwp/Domain-UpDown/Populating-Data.md

 documentation: ug
 ---

-# Populating Data in UWP SfDomainUpDown
+# Populating Data in UWP Domain UpDown

-The DomainUpDown control can be populated with a predefined list of items.
+The UWP Domain UpDown control can be populated with a predefined list of items.

-For example, in the following code, the SfDomainUpDown will populate a list of employees:
+For example, in the following code, the UWP Domain UpDown will populate a list of employees:

 {% tabs %}